hoast/hoast/README.md

 > See the [filter module](https://github.com/hoast/hoast-filter#readme) for an example.

 ### Browsing
+* [Changed](https://github.com/hoast/hoast-changed#readme) - Filter out files which have not been changed since the last build.
-[Convert](https://github.com/hoast/hoast-convert#readme) - *Convert the content of files using a specified function.*
+* [Convert](https://github.com/hoast/hoast-convert#readme) - Convert the content of files using a specified function.
-[Filter](https://github.com/hoast/hoast-filter#readme) - *Filter out files from further processing.*
+* [Filter](https://github.com/hoast/hoast-filter#readme) - Filter out files from further processing.
-[Frontmatter](https://github.com/hoast/hoast-frontmatter#readme) - *Extracts frontmatter from files.*
+* [Frontmatter](https://github.com/hoast/hoast-frontmatter#readme) - Extracts frontmatter from files.
-[Layout](https://github.com/hoast/hoast-layout#readme) - *Transform the content of files using layouts.*
+* [Layout](https://github.com/hoast/hoast-layout#readme) - Transform the content of files using layouts.
+* [Rename](https://github.com/hoast/hoast-rename#readme) - Rename the path of files using a specified function.
-[Transform](https://github.com/hoast/hoast-transform#readme) - *Transform the content of files based on the extension.*
+* [Transform](https://github.com/hoast/hoast-transform#readme) - Transform the content of files based on the extension.

 > Feel free to add modules yourself by making a [pull request to the repository](https://github.com/hoast/hoast/pulls).

 ## Planned

 ### Modules
-1. `updated`, filters out files that have not been updated since the last build.
-2. `publish`, control publishing mode of using the frontmatter.
+2. `publish`, control publishing mode of a file using the frontmatter.
-3. `paths`, create cleaner paths for HTML files.
+3. `livereload`, allow for live reloading.

 ## Known issues
 * Access modes of directories and files are not transferred.